djayanna/twilio-webchat-react-app/README.md

 yarn build
 ```

-## Build and deploy the serverless function endpoints
+## Deploy the serverless function endpoints

-The next step is to build and deploy the serverless functions and assets.
+The next step is to deploy the serverless functions and assets.

-Since Typescript was used in development, the `.ts` files are compiled to `.js` files and copied to a `dist/` folder which are then used for deployment.

-1. To build the serverless functions, run the following from the root directory:

-    ```
-    yarn build-server
-    ```

-2. Next, deploy the functions with the following:
+1. Deploy the functions with the following:
     ```
     yarn deploy-server
     ```